In this guide, you will learn how to enable Twitter authentication and onboard dApp users.

 Configure->Social Auth in the LHS navigation bar.
 Refer to the "Twitter" settings and paste the API Key assigned by Twitter, in the previous step.

 Save the settings.
-Arcana Network assigns an App Address to every registered and configured dApp.
-You need to save this App Address and use it while integrating the dApp with the Auth SDK.
+Arcana Network assigns an Client ID to every registered and configured dApp.
+You need to save this Client ID and use it while integrating the dApp with the Auth SDK.

-You are all set with Twitter Setup.
-Integrate Web3 application with the Arcana Auth SDK and call social login function when the user chooses to log in.
+You are all set with the Twitter configuration.
+Integrate the Web3 application with the Arcana Auth SDK and call the user onboarding function when the user chooses to log in.

-The App Address is displayed on the top right of your dashboard.
+The Client ID is displayed on the top right of your dashboard.

 You can revisit the Arcana Dashboard later to view and modify configuration settings.